 Select Shipping and Payment

-Depending on which payment methods you've enabled for your store, your shoppers can take one of these paths from here: Proceed to Checkout, PayPal Express Checkout, or Amazon Pay.
-If you offer more than one experience, be sure to place a test order using each one.
+Depending on which payment methods you've enabled for your store, your shoppers can take one of several paths from here: Proceed to Checkout, PayPal Checkout, or Amazon Pay.
+If you offer more than one experience, be sure to place a test order using each payment method.

 Proceed to Checkout